Manavpatel1803/Task-2-JPMC/README.md

-# Task-2-JPMC
+# JPMC Task 2
-Hello this is the task 2 of JP morgan Software Engineering Virtual Internship
+Starter repo for task 2 of JPMC's Forage program